egemadra/schemax/readme.md

               */
               isPK: true, //is primary key?
 Doesn't appear on non-pk columns.
               isAI: true , //is auto-increment?
 Doesn't appear on non-pk columns.
+              //except Postgres where any column can have a sequence.
               //Mysql output may also have a comment field here if a comment
               //for the column exists.
             },